s4mpl/portfolio/assets/posts/cosc302-lab1.md

   * the map's value is a `sale_summary` struct that is initialized with a `sale` struct
     * these are TWO *different* structs&mdash;be aware of that

+#### Using the test script (from Andrew on Piazza)
+I have provided a test script.
+For those who have had professors who provided a gradescript, this script is not giving you a grade.
+This is just a way to help automate testing.
+Please utilize it.

+RUN THIS SCRIPT ON THE SCHOOL MACHINES!
+I had problems developing it on Windows, so just run it on the school machines for consistency!

+First un-tar the script in the directory you have set up.

+The script will look for a specific file format: `Fuel#.cpp`, where `#` is the latest version you are working on.

+The script fails to run on compile and runtime errors.

+Your script output on tests that are marked incorrect are in the `scriptDir/` given from the tar file.
+Look for the corresponding number to see your output difference.

+Your difference files for output that differs from the solution will be in `scriptDir/` listed as `diff#.txt`, where `#` is the corresponding failed test case.
+The solution output will be on the right side of that file.

+The output format needs to match the solution output format.
+If you notice that the output lines are the same content-wise but it lists as incorrect, your formatting is incorrect somewhere.
+Below are the field widths for output for Parts 1-3:
+* month (3, left-justified) + " "
+* day (2, right-justified) + ", "
+* year (4, right-justified) + " "
+* fuel type (8, left-justified) + " "
+* quantity (8, right-justified) + " x "
+* unit price (4, right-justified) + " = "
+* subtotal (7, right-justified) + " : "
+* running total (9, right-justified)

+For Part 4, you have different field widths for the `-summary` flag.

+If you have `-bytype -summary`:
+* fuel type (12, left-justified) + " "
+* quantity (10, right-justified) + " x "
+* subtotal average (4, right-justified) + " = "
+* subtotal (8, right-justified) + " : "
+* running total (9, right-justified)

+For `-bydate -summary`:
+* month (3, left-justified) + " "
+* day (2, right-justified) + ", "
+* year (4, right-justified) + " "
+* quantity (10, right-justified) + " x "
+* fuel price (subtotal / quantity) (4, right-justified) + " = "
+* subtotal (8, right-justified) + " : "
+* running total (9, right-justified)

+If you are having problems, feel free to reach out and we can help you!

 <hr>